Werner Seligmann: Biography

 Werner Seligmann was born on March 30, 1930, in Osnabrück, Germany.
 His father, Fritz, was born December 31, 1902, in Krefeld, Germany, survived a labor camp in Bielefeld and deportation to KZ Theresienstadt, Terezín in Czechoslovakia.
 He died March 10, 1971, in Garmisch-Partenkirchen.
 His mother, Charlotte Louise (Czermin), was Fritz's second wife and was born June 1, 1902.
 She died in KZ Ravensbrück, Germany, about 1944.
 Fritz was Jewish but Charlotte was not.
-His sister, Helga Seligmann, was born in Osnabrück September 17, 1931, and died during an Allied bombing raid November 21, 1944, in Kinderheim am Scholerberg, Osnabrück From his father, who was a violinist with the Osnabrück city orchestra (Osnabrück Stadttheater), Seligmann inherited a lifelong love of music and the arts in general.
+His sister, Helga Seligmann, was born in Osnabrück September 17, 1931, and died during an Allied bombing raid November 21, 1944 in a Kinderheim (orphan's home) am Schölerberg, Osnabrück, where she lived after the arrest of her mother by the Gestapo From his father, who was a violinist with the Osnabrück city orchestra (Osnabrück Stadttheater), Seligmann inherited a lifelong love of music and the arts in general.
 He wanted to be a painter, but his father said he should have a better-paying occupation.
 He was apprenticed to an architect in Münster, Germany.

-The family lived in Osnabrück, Germany, until they were captured by the Nazis.
-Seligmann spent the latter part of the Second World War in a concentration camp, thought to be in Osnabrück.
+The family lived in Osnabrück, Germany.
+Seligmann spent the latter part of the Second World War in a forced labour camp, probably in Bielefeld, where his father was interned.
 After the camp guards abandoned their posts, he was picked up by American troops and ultimately reunited with his father.
 This appears to have been in a resettlement camp in Wentorf, Schleswig-Holstein, Germany.
 Wentorf was a camp for Displaced Persons (DPs) and occupied buildings that had been barracks for the German Army (Wehrmacht).
 From there, he was sent to the United States in 1949, leaving Bremerhaven aboard the "General J H McRae".
 He went to live with relatives in Groton, in upstate New York, a short distance from Cornell University in Ithaca.
 He studied at the Cascadilla School, a preparatory school for Cornell University, to make up for his lost time in high school and to learn English.